doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 > The `Name` and `Tagline` fields are neatly nested within Blog. `Pub date` `Mod date` `N pingbanks` and `Rating` are neatly nested within Meta data.

+## Querying Embedded fields

-When a user queries for a blog named ‘Beatles Blog’ the query for filtering an embedded model now changes to:
+When a user queries for a blog named ‘Beatles Blog’, the query for filtering an embedded model changes to:

 ```python
 entries = Entry.objects.filter(blog={'name': 'Beatles Blog'})